valpackett/sweetroll/README.md

   - [ ] figure out URL/canonical/etc. handling for alternative networks & mirrors like .onion & IPFS -- including webmentions!
   - [ ] custom non-entry html pages
   - [ ] archive pages, ie. unpaginated pages (basically `?after=0&before=9223372036854775807` but... "archive" design?)
-  - proxying for reply/repost/responses/etc images (to avoid mixed content and possible tracking)
+  - [x] proxying for reply/repost/responses/etc images (to avoid mixed content and possible tracking)
-    - [x] the proxy
-    - [ ] the html processing
   - [ ] indieweb-components: a component for a Medium-style popup on selection that offers a fragmention link and (?) indie-config repost-quote-something (look how [selection-sharer](https://github.com/xdamman/selection-sharer) works on mobile!! but probably should look the same just at the opposite direction than iOS's popup)
   - [x] a pool of hs-duktape instances for template rendering!
   - [ ] built-in TLS server, since we depend on `tls` already because of the client